kimh/locationkit-android-docs/source/index.md

 device's accelerometer to determine user motion activity and take action based on it.
 We do things like throttle the GPS up and down to minimize battery drain based on whether a user is walking or sitting still.
-By enabling this option, you can tell LocationKit to use the CoreMotion manager instead of the accelerometer.
+By enabling this option, you can tell LocationKit to use the [CMMotionActivityManager](https://developer.apple.com/library/ios/documentation/CoreMotion/Reference/CMMotionActivityManager_class/index.html#//apple_ref/occ/cl/CMMotionActivityManager) instead of the accelerometer.
 This will result in lower battery drain because it uses the motion coprocessor on the device for this detection rather than the accelerometer, however it will surface a dialog to the user if your app does not yet have permission to track the user's movements.
 For some apps (e.g. a fitness app) you have likely already prompted the user for this permission so it is wise